-NOTE - See"IGNITION CONTROL DIAGNOSTIC CODES (CONTINUED)" on page 43 for Low GWP diagnostic error codes.
+NOTE - See "Ignition Control Diagnostic Codes (continued)" on page 41.

 LGWP TEST BUTTON FUNCTIONALITY

 The furnace control board is equipped with a Test/Reset push button.
 The Test button can be used to perform several functions, depending on the mode of operation of the furnace control board.